communitiesuk/epb-dev-tools/README.md

 ### Where do services sit?

 There are three services that make up the Energy Performance of Buildings Register

 * The register api - found at http://epb-register-api
 * The register's authentication service - found at http://epb-register-api/auth
-* The register's frontend service - found at http://epb-frontend
+* The register's frontend service - found at http://find-energy-certificate.epb-frontend and http://getting-new-energy-certificate.epb-frontend

 ### Make File

 The `make migrate` command migrates a database for a particular application.
 If you get an error saying that a database table is missing for a particular application then running this command should regenerate the database & its tables for you.

 If you encounter this warning when trying to run the command

 `Must give an application   EPB Devtools Help`

 then please use this alternative syntax:

 ` make migrate APP=<particular_application>`